Popper's three worlds: Objective knowledge and justified true belief

 Popper's main objective in introducing World 3 in the late 1960s was to "provoke" those whom he called "belief philosophers", those who are "interested in our subjective beliefs, and their basis or origin".
-In the early 1960s, reinforced by Tarski's semantic theory of truth, which he saws as a way to describe a correspondence theory of truth, he contrasted the subjective or psychological theory of knowledge with an objective theory of knowledge, in which direct correspondence with reality is a "regulative principle".
+In the early 1960s, reinforced by Tarski's semantic theory of truth, which he saw as a way to describe a correspondence theory of truth, he contrasted the subjective or psychological theory of knowledge with an objective theory of knowledge, in which direct correspondence with reality is a "regulative principle".
 This correspondence was not a tool for justification, but it clarified the notion of objective knowledge.
 In the same period, especially after Gettier presented two simple counterexamples to the notion of knowledge as justified true belief, the problem of the logical validation of our knowledge, then essentially identified with scientific knowledge, shifted to that of the analytical definition of knowledge in terms of its components: beliefs, truth, justification, and, possibly, other requirements.
 Musgrave wrote "Epistemologists interested in certainty, in justified true belief, were bound to find the rich speculations of natural science extraordinarily problematic.
 In the vain pursuit of certainty, epistemologists were forced to withdraw from the world of natural science."
 As early as the late 1950s, Popper expressed the idea that the most interesting problems in epistemology concerned scientific knowledge, not knowledge in general or ordinary knowledge, which he considered too narrow.
 David Miller noted that, for Popper, knowledge is neither justified nor believed, and that, generally, scientific knowledge is not true (in any logical sense).
 Musgrave wrote that "Popper’s theory of science, and his cure for relativism, rest upon his rejection of the traditional theory of knowledge as justified true belief."

 Popper appreciated the scientific value of analyzing mental states from a biological or psychological perspective, but considered it uninteresting in his epistemology.
 In particular, he was much impressed by Bolzano's view on objective knowledge.
 The idea of Popper's objective knowledge is based on the fact that, although the notion of "truth" (in the informal sense of correspondence with reality) is a regulative principle, knowledge is at no point evaluated as true or false in this sense, because Popper accepted the theses of Duhem and Hume, who asserted that this was impossible.
 Rather, knowledge is considered an objective resource for human beings, just as birds' nests, spiders' webs, and so on, are resources for animals.
 Therefore, the question of how to reject or accept knowledge in this philosophy is not intended to receive a rigorous answer.
 A methodology is proposed for that purpose and considered part of objective knowledge, but Popper asserts that it can hardly be rigorous.
 The methodological rules as well as the rigorous logical content of science belong to World 3.
 This objective knowledge is evaluated for its usefulness in its applications through critical discussions.
 This contrasts with the notion of belief, which must also be true, even justified, to qualify as knowledge.